 What can I do if I don’t have dental insurance?

-Many are self-employed, only work part-time or are precariously or occasionally employed.
+However, for many reasons, not everyone has dental insurance.
+Many people are self-employed, are precariously or occasionally employed or only work part-time.
 Others are retired.
-No matter the reason, if you’re without insurance there are a few things you can do.
+No matter the reason, if you're without insurance there are a few things you can do.

 Purchase dental coverage.